AmirHosseinOsooli/Computational-Fluid-Dynamics-Spring-2022/README.md

 - **Memory**: Both solvers use cell arrays for flexibility, O(n·T) memory complexity
 - **Speed**: Thomas algorithm provides O(n) solution per time step

-## 🧪 Testing

-### Validation

-The solver has been validated against:
-- Analytical solutions for small viscosity
-- Published results from CFD literature
-- Grid refinement studies

-### Stability Tests

-Recommended parameter ranges have been tested for:
-- Various mesh sizes
-- Different time steps
-- Multiple expansion ratios
-- Different initial and boundary conditions

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.